pete-hayes/Netskope-Client-Parameter-Wizard/README.md

-# Netskope Client Installation Parameter Wizard
+# Netskope Client Parameter Wizard
 This interactive HTML/JavaScript wizard simplifies Windows Netskope Client deployments for IT administrators.
 Instead of manually piecing together multiple MSI parameters, users can select and configure options in a clean UI to instantly generate accurate, production-ready installation commands.

 ## Features